frankshearar/Home/Search-by-Package-Type-and-Query-Language-Surfacing.md

 ![](https://github.com/NuGet/Home/blob/dev/resources/PackageTypeSearch/SearchPrompt-Dropdown.png)

 These entries are selectable, and one is clicked, the selected tag will be entered into the search bar.
-For example, selecting the Id entry will add `Id` to the search bar.
+For example, selecting the Id entry will add `Id:` to the search bar.
 This will allow the user to enter the package id they are searching for.

 #### Operator Tooltip
 The alternative is including an info button to the side of the search bar.